VFW post renamed for fallen female Midstate soldier

 Seeing her daughter’s name on the wall was an emotional moment for Kimberly’s mother Carol.

-“I really broke down when I first seen it yesterday,” she said.
+“I really broke down when I first saw it yesterday,” she said.

 “Every day, we remember it but to have other people remember it, it just meant the world to us,” Carol said.